mkoepf/ghcrctl/README.md

 - Deletion order - children (attestations, platforms) deleted before root
 - Confirmation prompt (unless `--force`)
 - Dry-run mode to preview
-- Clear summary of what will be deleted

 **Requirements:**
 - GITHUB_TOKEN with `write:packages` and `delete:packages` scope